hackclub/hackclub/workshops/dawgshop/README.md

 ## Hacking

-Now is the chance to make this thuggin' project yours!
+Now is the chance to make this project yours!
 For inspiration, you can look [here](http://jevinsidhu.github.io/thugify/) to see an example of what you can do.

 ## Thanks for completing our workshop ❤